An Online newsletter of

 TAGSRWC’s other main vehicle for Mayberry information is simply our website at www.tagsrwc.com (and its "brother figure" site www.iMayberry.com).
 Both sites have extensive content and links for just about everything a Mayberry fan might be looking for.

-The next issue of Weaver’s Newsletter is slated for April, and the next eBullet will be published in March.
+The next issue of Weaver’s Newsletter is slated for June, and the next eBullet is scheduled for May.